flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 was introduced as a workaround to preserve the semantics tree when using `IgnorePointer`s.

-The `IgnorePointer` behavior has changed that it no longer drops the entire semantics subtree but merely blocks semantics actions in the subtree.
+The `IgnorePointer` behavior has changed in that it no longer drops the entire semantics subtree but merely blocks semantics actions in the subtree.
 The `ignoringSemantics` workaround is no longer needed and is deprecated.